john-lay/wheres-the-flag/README.md

 # Where's The Flag?
-PhoneGap proof of concept, implementing GPS and camera.
+Ionic / PhoneGap proof of concept, implementing GPS and camera.